-Depreciation methods, useful lives and residual values are reviewed at each financial yearend and adjusted where appropriate.
+Depreciation methods, useful lives and residual values are reviewed at each financial year-end and adjusted where appropriate.

-(e) Intangible assets
+Intangible assets (e)

-(i) Goodwill
+Goodwill (i)

 Goodwill that arises upon the acquisition of subsidiaries is included in intangible assets.
 For the measurement of goodwill at initial recognition, see Note 3(a)(v).
 Goodwill is subsequently carried at cost less accumulated impairment losses (refer Note 3(h)).